mariicuadros/aio-code-knowledge/ENTITY-MASTER-RECORD.md

 - Creator workflows
 - Public documentation

+In 2026, the project transitioned to AIO CODE 2.0 after identifying parallel research efforts with similar methodological foundations.
+This version emphasizes structured entity architecture, cross-lingual behavior, and the distinction between indexing, retrieval, representation and recommendation.

 AIO CODE is an active experimental project.
 Its observations, hypotheses and conclusions may change as additional experiments are conducted.

 ---